 - Stopping or avoiding cigarette smoke before bed and in the home

-In severe cases, talk to your eye doctor (ophthalmologist or optometrist) about a treatment plan that includes eyelid hygiene, ocular lubrication, prescription eye drops, medications or procedures along with lifestyle modifications to help alleviate symptoms.
+In severe cases, talk to your eye doctor (ophthalmologist or optometrist) about a treatment plan that includes eyelid hygiene, ocular lubrication, prescription eye drops, medications, or procedures along with simple lifestyle changes to help alleviate symptoms.

 Waking up with dry eyes in the morning can be frustrating.
 The morning should be a time of hope and excitement about the day ahead.
 If you are waking up with dry, painful eyes it may be hard to get in a positive mood for the day.